emilknudstrup/tracit/docs/source/index.rst

 trace's aim is to shed light on key orbital parameters of exoplanet systems.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:
+   :caption: APIs:

-   API
+   dynamics
+   shady

 Indices and tables
 ==================